william-heng/mds_pds_group_f/README.md

 Reference: https://www.kaggle.com/koki25ando/hostel-world-dataset

 We have designed a hostel finder app based on several attributes provided in the dataset.
+Users can search hostels based on their preferences and convenience.